Dr. Brian Lum

 This sensitivity can include 'paradoxical reactions' which is when a supplement or medication causes an opposite reaction than what the patient was expecting.

-When patients take an anxiety medication that causes a panic attack or take an herbal supplement that causes chest pain and a feeling of impending doom - often, we can find the reason behind these seemingly strange reactions.
+When patients take an anxiety medication that causes a panic attack or take an herbal supplement that causes chest pain and a terrible feeling of impending doom - often, we can find the reason behind these seemingly strange reactions.

 Functional medicine is ideal for treating chronic illness and unusual symptoms because it uses specialized testing to pinpoint causes and high-grade supplementation to restore health.